paragi/chronos/README.md

 # Has changed name to Timexe. please visit the new reposotory at https://github.com/paragi/timexe

-## this reposotory is no longer maintained!!
+## this repository is no longer maintained!!

 ## For node JS or javascript.